Day of Pink

 The International Day of Pink was started in Nova Scotia when 2 straight high school students saw a gay student wearing a pink shirt being bullied.
 The 2 students intervened, but wanted to do more to prevent homophobic & transphobic bullying.
 They decided to purchase pink shirts, and a few days later got everyone at school to arrive wearing pink, standing in solidarity.
 The result was that an entire school took a stand and began working together to prevent homophobic & transphobic bullying.

-The message was clear: anyone can bully, any can be victimized by bullying, but together we can stop it.
+The message was clear: anyone can bully, any can be victimized by bullying, but we can stop it together

 Each year on the second Wednesday of April, millions of people wear pink and take a stand.
 The Day of Pink is a symbol, a spark, that empowers and inspires youth across Canada to create amazing social change!